-All books are safe for children between 2-8 years of age and add-free.
-They are a great way to practice reading comprehension of any grade.
+All books are safe for children ages between 2-8 and are add-free.
+They are a great way to practice the reading comprehension of any grade.

-A digital library offers many popular children stories such as:
+A digital library offers an ever expanding collection of popular children’s stories such as:

 Giraffes Can’t Dance, Where The Wild Things Are, The Snowy Day, and books for the first day of school.